wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

 ## Step 1: Create the extensions folder

-1. Navigate to the `<IS-Home>/repository/deployment/server/webapps/authenticationendpoint` folder and create a new folder called **`extensions`**.
+1. Navigate to the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint` folder and create a new folder called **`extensions`**.

     !!! info

         You will be adding the customized JSP files along with the custom CSS files into this new `extensions` folder.

-2. Similarly, navigate to the `<IS-Home>/repository/deployment/server/webapps/accountrecoveryendpoint` folder and create an `extensions` folder.
+2. Similarly, navigate to the `<IS_HOME>/repository/deployment/server/webapps/accountrecoveryendpoint` folder and create an `extensions` folder.

 ## Step 2: Copy the existing header and footer content

 In order to customize the header and footer content of the web applications, first you need to copy them to the newly cerated `extensions` folders.

-1. To copy the header and footer content of the authenticationendpoint web application:
+1. To copy the header and footer content of the **authenticationendpoint** web application:

-    1. Navigate to the `<IS-Home>/repository/deployment/server/webapps/authenticationendpoint/includes` folder.
+    1. Navigate to the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/includes` folder.

     2. Copy the `header.jsp` and `product-footer.jsp` files into the
-    `<IS-Home>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.
+    `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.

         !!! note
             The `header.jsp` and `product-footer.jsp` files have the capability to override the corresponding files in the `includes` folder.

-2. Similarly, copy the header and footer content of the accountrecoveryendpoint web application.
+2. Similarly, copy the header and footer content of the **accountrecoveryendpoint** web application.

 ## Step 3: Create styling